 The political situation in Iran remains volatile, and the country can experience waves of anti-government protests.
-Demonstrations are heavily policed and expats should avoid going anywhere near such rallies.
+Demonstrations are heavily policed, and expats should avoid going anywhere near such rallies.
 International news events can sometimes trigger anti-Western demonstrations, and Western diplomatic missions have been the focus of such demonstrations in the past.

 Certain border zones are regarded as being particularly dangerous.
 Due to numerous safety concerns, many governments advise their citizens against travelling to areas close to Iran's borders with Iraq and Afghanistan.
 The area to the east of Bam and Jask, and the province of Sistan-Baluchestan serve as the main route for drug traffickers from Afghanistan and Pakistan.
 This area is notorious for banditry.

 Terrorism in Iran

 There is a general threat of terrorism in Iran.
 While attacks are indiscriminate, they do often target places frequented by foreigners.
 In general, expats should be vigilant and keep security arrangements up to date.
 There is also a threat of kidnapping at border areas.

 Natural disasters in Iran

 Iran is prone to earthquakes.
 Expats should familiarise themselves with earthquake safety procedures.
 Flooding is also common in Iran and leads to many deaths annually.